 Rivers and streams dissect the land.
 Many are short, with small catchments.
 Intense rainfall causes flash floods, while prolonged summer dry spells reduce the flow in smaller rivers.
 There are several small, shallow lakes, man-made or formed by dune or volcanic activity.

 Northland has been shaped by geological processes for over 250 million years.
 The land has changed size and seas have advanced and retreated many times.
 About 25 million years ago there was widespread overthrusting of rocks from the north-east.
 Geologists liken this to a giant bulldozer scraping all before it and slowly rolling it over and over.
 This has produced a complex arrangement of sedimentary and volcanic rocks.

 A different direction

 The way Northland points to the north-west is believed by scientists to be a remnant of New Zealand’s original geological orientation.
-This angle was established between 60 and 80 million years ago, when the opening of the Tasman Sea moved the New Zealand micro-continent away from Australia and Antarctica.
-However, except for the southern South Island, the rest of the country has been bent around to a north-easterly direction during the past 30 or so million years.
+This angle was established between 60 and 80 million years ago, when the opening of the Tasman Sea separated the New Zealand micro-continent from Australia and Antarctica.
+The rest of the country has been bent around to a north-easterly axis during the past 30 or so million years.

-The foundation rock is mostly greywacke, a hard compressed sandstone that was laid down on the seabed between 135 and 280 million years ago.
-This was once covered by layers of softer rocks – sandstone, coal deposits, limestone and shale – that eroded away.
+The foundation rock is mostly greywacke, a hard compressed sandstone that was laid down on the seabed between 280 and 135 million years ago.
+This was once covered by layers of softer rocks – sandstone, coal deposits, limestone and shale – that have eroded away.

 Uplifted blocks of greywacke form the broken hill country between the Mangawhai and Whangaroa harbours, and to the west of Whāngārei.
 Deposits are progressively deeper further west, and are over 5 kilometres below the surface along the coast near Dargaville.